sakshi1303/InterviewPreparation/SQL/sql.md

 ```
 </details>

-## Create all combinations of teams from one table.
+## Create all combinations of teams from one table

 ```sql
 create table teams(
 team varchar2(10)